 Kids...Having Fun...Paying it Forward...Making a Difference

-SKJAJA is focused on connecting kids in families with limited resources to the community through participation in extra curricular activities.
+SKJAJA is focused on connecting kids in families with limited resources to the community through extracurricular activities and community service.
 SKJAJA helps students uncover their passions and bridges the gaps by paying for activities which aren’t covered by scholarships.
 But, it’s not just about the sports, or arts, or academics.
-In return for the funding received, grant recipients must “pay it forward” through a community service project.
+Grant recipients “pay it forward” through a community service project.
 Often, that connection with the community continues long after the requirement is fulfilled.

 “Our area is rich with exciting programs and extracurricular activities however many of these programs are not able to offer scholarships for those with financial need.
 Prior to the founding of the SKJAJA Fund, participation in many of these activities was not possible for children with limited financial resources.” – Angela Snider, on behalf of the CHCCS School Social Workers